PennyLaneAI/pennylane/doc/development/plugins.rst

 provides the methods :meth:`~.QubitDevice.active_wires` and :meth:`~.QubitDevice.marginal_prob` for convenience.

-In addition, if your device generates its own computational basis samples for measured modes after execution, you need to overwrite the following method:
+In addition, if your qubit device generates its own computational basis samples for measured modes after execution, you need to overwrite the following method:

 .. autosummary::